zealousweb/abandoned-contact-form-7/readme.txt

 4. Select specific field to include in tracking data

 == Changelog ==

+= 1.8 =
+* Improved compatibility with WordPress VIP platform by refactoring code to adhere to VIP coding standards.

 = 1.7 =
 * Improved compatibility with WordPress VIP platform by refactoring code to adhere to VIP coding standards.